 In addition, it may be possible to show that another person was responsible for the abuse.
 This requires proving that the defendant was not at the scene of the alleged incident.
 In many domestic violence cases, the defendant was acting in self-defense or to protect his or her children.
 This requires showing that the defendant was not the initial aggressor, he or she reasonably perceived an imminent threat and that the response was proportional.

-Experienced Arizona Defense Attorney
+Experienced Domestic Violence Defense Attorney in Phoenix

 The Blischak Law Firm fights for the rights of those who have been charged with domestic violence.
 As a former FBI agent and Maricopa county prosecutor, John W. Blischak is well versed in the applicable Arizona domestic violence laws.
 Our defense attorneys have a proven track record of aggressively and successfully defending clients.